 Low-Carb Almond and Parmesan Baked Fish

 For six years this tasty recipe for Low-Carb Almond and Parmesan Baked Fish was stuck back in the recipe archives without a photo.
 When I finally got around to cooking it for photos, I remembered how this recipe produced some of the the best-tasting fish I’d ever had.
-When I told my nephew Jake that we were going to cook Tilapia, he was polite but told me he didn’t really like it, but when we ate some with the homemade tartar sauce, Jake was completely amazed at how good it was.
+When I told my nephew Jake about the recipe he was skeptical, but when we ate some with the homemade tartar sauce, Jake was completely amazed at how good it was.

-Nowdays I’d be more likely to use another type of firm white fish, so if you’re not a Tilapia fan, use another firm fish like Snapper, Catfish, Barramundi, Cod, or Haddock.
+I did originally make this with Tilapia, but now I’d prefer another firm white fish like Snapper, Catfish, Barramundi, Cod, or Haddock.
 The almond meal and finely grated Parmesan makes a crispy coating on the fish that’s also gluten-free and South Beach Diet friendly, and I’m betting this recipe will be a hit with just about anyone who tries it.

 More Tasty Ways to Cook Fish:

 Low-Carb Fish Taco Cabbage Bowl ~ Kalyn’s Kitchen

 Baked White Fish with Onions, Peppers, Olives, and Feta ~ Kalyn’s Kitchen